kjappelbaum/mofdscribe/docs/source/datasets.rst

 - additional metadata (e.g. publication years) is provided (if available)
 - you do not need to worry about maintaining folders of different versions yourself --- mofdscribe will handle the version management for you, and you can be sure that other users of mofdscribe will use the same dataset
 - makes it pretty easy to visualize a structure for a given entry
+- you only need to download the data once

+.. admonition:: Where is the data?
+    :class: hint

+    The data will be downloaded into a `~/.data/mofdscribe` folder.
+If you run into issues, you can consider deleting the folder corresponding to a specific dataset to trigger a re-download.

 .. admonition::  Visualizing structures
     :class: hint